AnnaNyamoita/Data-Analyst-Screening-Challenge/README.md

 # Data-Analyst-Screening-Challenge

-This repository contains the analysis and insights for the Data Analyst Screening Challenge by Savannah Informatics.
+This repository contains the analysis and insights for the Data Analyst Screening Challenge.
 It demonstrates the analysis of healthcare data, including outpatient and inpatient charges, along with ICD-10 diagnosis data.
 The work was completed using Python for data analysis and Tableau for data visualization.

 ## Project Overview